 When to Plant Jerusalem Artichokes?

-While the leaves die down they are still considered a hardy plant as their tubers remain dormant during winter and sprout again during late spring and early summer.
+While the leaves die down, they are still considered a hardy plant as their tubers remain dormant during winter and sprout again during late spring and early summer.
 They can withstand extreme frost, and some people leave them in the ground until they want to use them.
-For planting you should choose the small, firm and most healthy looking tubers.
-Plant them in early spring to get jerusalem artichokes with big roots which give them the longest growing season possible.
-I read in quite a few guides that any small tubers that you missed while harvesting will shoot up and generally supply you with a decent crop.
-I have yet to wait and see to confirm this but I have to say I am excited about it.
+For planting, you should choose the small, firm and most healthy looking tubers.
+Plant them in early spring to get Jerusalem artichokes with big roots which give them the longest growing season possible.
+I read in quite a few guides that any small tubers that you missed while harvesting will shoot up and supply you with a decent crop.
+I have yet to wait and see to confirm this, but I have to say I am excited about it.

 Where to Plant Jerusalem Artichokes?

-Jerusalem artichokes like well drained soil and while they are rather undemanding you need to keep one thing in mind.
+Jerusalem artichokes like well-drained soil, and while they are rather undemanding, you need to keep one thing in mind.
 They will grow large in height, much like sunflowers and will cast a considerable shade at anything close to them.
-Do not plant them right next to vegetables or flowers that don’t do well in shade.
+Do not plant them right next to vegetables or flowers that don't do well in the shade.
 The fact that they grow so tall also calls for staking and support in the latter part of the year.
 We had to tie ours to the fence to prevent them from falling over during windy weather.

 You can see we planted them in a rather shady spot in the garden and they grew very tall.
-They only really got sunshine once they outgrew the fence and compost bin.
-If you wonder which plant actually is the jerusalem artichoke – it is the tallest plant shown to the left of the grown up in the picture below.
+They only really got the sunshine once they outgrew the fence and compost bin.
+If you wonder which plant is the Jerusalem artichoke - it is the tallest plant shown to the left of the grown up in the picture below.
 You can see why it is also called sunchoke.
 It belongs to the same family as daisies and sunflowers.
 Look at the yellow flowers towering over everything!